NicolasCuaran/DevSurveyInsights/README.md

 4. **Integration and Flexibility:**
    Although the main environment is containerized, the notebooks remain a powerful tool for exploratory analysis and testing, perfectly integrating with our Docker-managed system.

-Overall, this approach has enabled our team to build a robust, reproducible data processing environment that maximizes development efficiency and simplifies project deployment with **DevSurveyInsights**.

 ---